awkrail/Biscotti/README.md

 - making command line tool

 ## LICENSE
-This repo is under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)
+- This repo is under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

-## Author
-Taichi Nishimura
+- Biscotti is a fork of [guetzli](https://github.com/google/guetzli).
+The copyright of the original part is owned by Google, inc.

 ## Reference
 - [guetzli](https://github.com/google/guetzli)